Here are the best mindfulness books as recommended by 12 experts.

 This was the very first book I read on the subject which later sparked my interest in the subject and becoming more mindful in my own life.

-It breaks down mindfulness into very easy to understand terminology and makes it accessible even to a beginner.
+It breaks down mindfulness into very easy to understand the terminology and makes it accessible even to a beginner.

 Katie Ziskind, BS, MA, LMFT